PixelatedStarfish/Colas-Enumeration/readme.txt

 A string composed of the contiguous repeated substring "nilli" looks like this:
     "nillinillinillinillinilli"

 The five "nilli"s of this substring can be truncated to "pentanillion" in Cola's Enumeration, with "penta" refering to the Greek numeral for five.
-Millinillinillinillinillinillion in the Conway-Weschler system is enumerated as mipentanillion in Cola's Enumeration.
+Millinillinillinillinillinillion in the Conway-Weschler system is enumerated as milpentanillion in Cola's Enumeration.

 -Examples of Greek and Metric Prefixes-

     hena      - 1
     di        - 2
-    tri       - 3
+    tris      - 3
     tetra     - 4
     penta     - 5
     hexa      - 6